top of page

 INTUBATION

-Inserting a tube into the trachea (windpipe) through the nose or mouth to allow air to reach the lungs.
-See Endotracheal Tube.
+The insertion of a tube into the trachea (windpipe) through the nose or mouth to allow air to reach the lungs; see ENDOTRACHEAL TUBE

-A type of enclosed bed for an infant who is not mature or well enough to maintain her body temperature in an open crib.
+Sometimes referred to as an incubator, this is a type of enclosed bed for an infant who is not mature or healthy enough to maintain their body temperature in an open crib

 JAUNDICE

-A yellow coloration of the skin and eyes caused by increased amounts of bilirubin in the blood.
-Bilirubin is a break-down product of red blood cells; it is processed and excreted by the liver.
-Treatments for jaundice include phototherapy ("bili-lights") and (rarely) exchange transfusion.
+A yellow coloration of the skin and eyes that results from an increased amount of bilirubin in the blood; treatments for jaundice include phototherapy and (rarely) exchange transfusion; see EXCHANGE INFUSION and BILIRUBIN and BILI LIGHTS

 KANGAROO CARE

-Skin-to-skin care where the baby is placed on the bare chest of the mother or father.
+A cute way to describe skin-to-skin care where the baby is placed on the bare chest of the mother or father for comfort

 MECONIUM

-The first bowel movements that a baby has which are thick, sticky, and dark green to black in color.
+The first bowel movements that a baby has; these are thick, sticky, and range from dark green to black in color

 MENINGITIS

-Infection of the fluid that cushions and surrounds the brain and spinal cord.
+An infection of the fluid that cushions and surrounds the brain and spinal cord

 MRI (Magnetic Resonance Imaging)